 It’s not always hell though.
 Sometimes you get away with such little time to get ready.
 Like the next day at Glastonbury’s Williams Green Stage, where we worked with the finest production team I’ve ever worked with, named The Live Firm.
 They were so good, so professional, so friendly, I thought they might have been Dutch in disguise (the Dutch are the finest production staff on the face of God’s Earth).
 We all got a little emotional as we said goodbye to them, such was the impact they made on us.

 Which either disproves my point, or shows that miracles can happen.

 Either way, UK Festivals need to start showing their smaller bands a bit more respect and if they don’t, then artist managers and their booking agents need to start demanding it.

-Oh, and while I’m at it, sort your provision for wifi backstage out.
-If every South American festival I visited at the start of the year can offer usable wifi to artists and crew, why can’t you?
+And while I’m at it, please sort your provision for WiFi backstage out.
+If every South American festival I visited at the start of the year can offer usable WiFi to artists and crew, why can’t you?
 Your backstage is our office for our time there.
 Switch your own internet connection off for a day then see how easy it is for you to work.